2 common IELTS grammar mistakes.

 Sally: “No thanks” (both speakers know the shop in question)

-- John: ” How was that restaurant? ”
+- Bob: ” How was that restaurant? “

-Sally: ” The food was good and the service was great” (both speakers know which food and service)
+Susan: ” The food was good and the service was great” (the food and the service in that specific restaurant)

 3. With superlatives